Sage-Bionetworks/schematic_db/README.md

 The [SynapseQueryStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/synapse_database.py) inherits from the QueryStore, so it implements its interface.
 It uses the [Synapse](https://github.com/Sage-Bionetworks/schematic_db/tree/main/schematic_db/synapse) class.

-##### RDB Builder
+##### DB Builder

-The [RDBBuilder](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_builder/rdb_builder.py) class is responsible for building the database schema.
+The [DBBuilder](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/db_builder.py) class is responsible for building the database schema.
 It uses a [SchemaGenerator](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/schema_generator/schema_generator.py) object to create a [DatabaseSchema](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/db_config/db_config.py).
-This is used to build each table using a [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) object.
+This is used to build each table using a [Database](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases) object.

-##### RDB Updater
+##### DB Updater

-The [RDBUpdater](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_updater/rdb_updater.py) class is responsible for updating the database when there are new or updated manifests.
+The [DBUpdater](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/db_updater.py) class is responsible for updating the database when there are new or updated manifests.
 It does NOT update the schema.
-It uses a [ManifestStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/manifest_store/manifest_store.py) to download the manifests and a [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) object to update the database.
+It uses a [ManifestStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/manifest_store/manifest_store.py) to download the manifests and a [Database](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases) object to update the database.

-##### RDB Queryer
+##### DB Queryer

-The [RDBQueryer](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_queryer/rdb_queryer.py) class is used to query the database and store the results.
-It uses a [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) object to query the database, and a [QueryStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/query_store/query_store.py) object to store the result.
+The [DBQueryer](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/db_queryer.py) class is used to query the database and store the results.
+It uses a [Database](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/databases) object to query the database, and a [QueryStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/query_store/query_store.py) object to store the result.